-Struggling with a substance abuse problem is trying enough on its own.
-Add to that worries about how to find alcohol rehab without insurance or drug rehab without insurance, and getting the help you need can appear to be an insurmountable problem.
-It isn’t.
+The substance abuse problem is difficult to overcome on its own.
+Add to that worries about finding alcohol or drug rehab without insurance, and getting the help one needs can appear to be an insurmountable problem.
+But it isn’t.

-Thankfully, there ARE ways to pay for the cost of rehab without insurance.
-In this article, we list a number of strategies that can help you find the treatment you need, even if you don’t have health insurance.
+Thankfully, there are ways to pay for the cost of drug rehab without insurance.
+This article lists 13 strategies that can help anyone find the treatment they need, even if someone doesn’t have health insurance.

-Before we get into the “meat” of this article – how to go to rehab without insurance – we should provide a few words for those who have insurance but who believe that it won’t cover their recovery from alcohol or drug addiction.
-You may be reading this article, in fact, because either you’ve assumed that rehab is not covered, or because you’ve been actually been told by your insurer that it’s not covered.
+Before we get into the “meat” of this article, how to get into rehab without insurance, we should provide a few words for those who have insurance but who believe it won’t cover their recovery from alcohol or drug addiction.
+An individual may be reading this article, in fact, because either one has assumed that rehab is not covered or because the insurer has told them that it’s not covered.
 This may not be the case.

-If you are insured through the Affordable Care Act, for example, coverage of alcohol and drug rehab as an integral part of its ten essential health benefits is required of all participating insurers.
-They simply can’t tell you it isn’t covered.
-The questions you need to research are how much rehab care is covered by your policy, and in what circumstances.
+Suppose a person is insured through the Affordable Care Act, for example.
+In that case, coverage of alcohol and drug rehab as an integral part of its ten essential health benefits is required of all participating insurers.
+They simply can’t tell the person it isn’t covered.
+So the questions anyone needs to research are how much rehab care is covered by the policy and in what circumstances.

-How To Pay For Rehab: Effective Strategies To Pay For Rehab Without Insurance
+How To Pay For Rehab: Effective Strategies To Pay For Drug Rehab Without Insurance

-For many trying to overcome addiction, the cost of inpatient rehab without insurance can make getting the help they need seem impossible.
+For many trying to overcome addiction, the cost of inpatient drug rehab, no insurance programs can make getting the help they need seems impossible.
 It isn’t.
-Options exist to provide drug addiction rehab with no insurance and rehab for alcoholism with no insurance.
+Options exist to provide drug rehab, no insurance programs, and rehab for alcoholism with no insurance.
 In the following sections, we list some of these options through which clients can get the required financial aid for drug rehab.

 To qualify for such programs, the person will have to provide proof of residency in the state and in the US, proof of their income status, and personal information about the history and degree of their addiction.